Java Threads

 Priority-Based Scheduling

 Every Java thread has a priority between 0 and 10.
-The priority is initally that of the thread that created it.
+The priority is initially that of the thread that created it.
 You can call setPriority() to change it; the JVM will never change it on its own.

 The JVM uses a preemptive, priority-based scheduler.
 When it is time to pick a thread to run, the scheduler picks